 Consider the following question:

-– Assess the importance of the state actors in causing the economic miracle of Japan in the post-war years.
+– Assess the importance of the USA in contributing to the economic miracle of Japan after 1945.

 Join our JC History Tuition to learn more about the growth of the Global Economy, including the economic miracle of Japan and Western Europe.
 The H2 and H1 History Tuition feature online discussion and writing practices to enhance your knowledge application skills.
 Get useful study notes and clarify your doubts on the subject with the tutor.
 You can also follow our Telegram Channel to get useful updates.